sourcegraph/sourcegraph-public-snapshot/doc/user/search/index.md

 To specify the default branch, you can set `"rev"` to `"HEAD"` or `""`.

-After setting some version contexts, users can select version contexts in the dropdown to the left of the search bar.
+After setting some search scopes, users can select search scopes in the dropdown to the left of the search bar.

-> NOTE: All revisions specified in version contexts [will be indexed](#multi-branch-indexing-experimental).
+> NOTE: All revisions specified in search scopes [will be indexed](#multi-branch-indexing-experimental).

 ### Multi-branch indexing <span class="badge badge-primary">experimental</span>